phitnetwork/2fa/readme.md

 ## Configuration

-To use the Swide 2FA service, proper Twilio service configuration is required.
+To use the 2FA service, proper Twilio service configuration is required.
 Ensure to provide correct credentials in the `twilio_credentials.json` file.